 If you would like to have a position listed here, please email firstname.lastname@example.org with complete information about the job.
 SEERS reserves the right to screen job listings for suitability and interest to our members and to reject listings that do not meet these criteria.

-The Coastal Ecosystem Section at the South Florida Water Management District seeks a Lead Estuarine Systems Ecologist with experience using multivariate statistical analyses and modeling tools to understand the influence of freshwater inflow on the ecosystem function and biotic responses of estuaries and coastal systems.
-Although the specific area of expertise is open, individuals whose research focuses on water column communities with demonstrable abilities in linking ecosystem processes, habitat responses, and external drivers in estuaries are especially urged to apply.
+The Coastal Ecosystems Section at the South Florida Water Management District seeks a Staff Environmental Scientist with extensive experience in data management using large, complex databases.
+Technical skills should include knowledge in concept of metadata and metadata standards, specifically Ecological Metadata Language (EML) and Federal Geographic Data Committee (FGDC).
+Demonstrable organization skills in creating and managing large, complex databases comprised of abiotic and biotic data to elucidate ecosystem function and biotic responses of estuaries and coastal systems is preferred.
+Individuals whose experience focused on water column parameters, with data interpretation that links ecosystem processes, habitat responses, and external drivers in estuaries, are especially urged to apply.
 Knowledge of and experience working in tropical or subtropical estuarine systems are desirable.(more…)